sruthidevatd/listener-documentation/api/v1/sources.md

 ## Create a Source

 To create a new Source, provide a JSON object of the properties for the new source.
-If read-only properties are supplied, they will be ignored.
+Read-only properties are ignored.

 **Note:** MQTT sources have been validated against ActiveMQ 5.14.0 and Mosquitto 1.3.4.